 If you’re going to be building, fixing, painting, or estimating anything, you’re going to need a great measuring tape (extra points if you just call it a “tape” and confuse everyone around you).

 If you buy a cheap tape, you’re going to regret it very early on.
 My personal favorite?
 The 25-foot Stanley Fat Max.
 It’s tough, durable, and long enough for almost anything you’ll be tackling but small enough to fit nicely in a tool pouch or toolbox.

 If you want to learn to cut boards accurately, you need to mark them accurately first.
 A speed square will help, as you can mark 90 and 45-degree angles right out of the box.
 Once you learn to use a speed square, you can also use it to mark roof pitches and angles.
 And, once you step up to power tools, you can use your speed square as a guide for your circular saw.

 This might surprise some of you, but my favorite speed square is plastic.
 I’m a huge fan of Swanson speed squares, and their orange plastic options are cheap, durable, and hard to lose.
 I’ve broken plenty of them over the years but never lost one.

 Now, when it comes to framing, door installation, cabinetry, and heavy-duty repairs, you’re going to need a longer level.
 My favorite combination includes a 24-inch and 48-inch level, though you can make an argument that a 72-inch level has its place.
-You can buy them in a set, but these 24-inch and 48-inch Craftsman levels are great for your first tool kit.
+You can buy them in a set, but this 48-inch Craftsman level is great for your first tool kit.

 All the good ideas and plans in the world won’t cut wood; you need a saw for that.
 There are other cutting tools you’ll want to keep as well.